skalenetwork/childkey/README.md

 Note that ```CHILD_WALLET``` can at any time be derived from ```PARENT_ACCOUNT```.
 The derivation procedure requires a single user confirmation in Metamask.

+## Example: a sample Game user flow.

+1. User accesses the web app for the first time.

+2. ```CHILD_WALLET``` is derived and funds are transferred to it from ```PARENT_ACCOUNT```.
+YThis requires Metamasks confirmations.

+3. ```CHILD_WALLET``` is used to purchase game tokens on decentralized exchange.

+4. Game tokens are transferred to Dapp chain where the game is played.

+5. The game is played, which includes multiple transactions using ```CHILD_WALLET```.

+Note that steps 2. - 5. do not require any futher Metamask interactions.

 ##  User session initiation (login).

 User session initiation requires **two user confirmations**: